daleao/sdv/Modules/Combat/README.md

 ## Garnet & Gemstone Resonance Theory

-To compensate for the [removal of vanilla Acrobat profession](../Professions), this mod introduces a seventh gemstone.

-The **garnet** can be mined upwards of Mine level 80.
+To compensate for the [removal of vanilla Acrobat profession](../Professions), this mod introduces a seventh gemstone, the **Garnet**, which can be mined upwards of Mine level 80.
 Socketed to a ring or a weapon, it will grant 10% cooldown reduction to special moves.
-Garnet Rings, along with all other gemstone rings become craftable at various levels of Combat skill.
+[As described above](#craftable-gesmtone-rings), the Garnet Ring is craftable at Combat level 7.

 With the addition of Garnet, the seven gemstones together form a [Diatonic Scale](https://en.wikipedia.org/wiki/Diatonic_scale):